 Port History

-Port Pascagoula began in the 1830’s when the east branch of the Pascagoula River was dredged.
-The predominate pre-civil war commodity was cotton with over a million bales moving down the river.
-Shipyards and sawmills then sprouted along the banks of the river.
-Another dredging to deepen and widen the channel occurred in the late 1870’s- paid for with $50,000 in local and state funds.
+Port operations began in the 1830s when the east branch of the Pascagoula River was dredged, facilitating the transport of cotton, the predominant pre-Civil War commodity, with over a million bales flowing downriver.
+This activity spurred the development of shipyards and sawmills along the riverbanks.
+Further dredging to deepen and widen the channel took place in the late 1870s, supported by $50,000 in local and state funding, marking a key milestone in the port’s development.

 Dredging Accelerates Growth

-The new depth of the channel coincided with the growth of the railroad between New Orleans to the west and Mobile to the east.
-Soon south Mississippi’s virgin long leaf yellow pine was being shipped in barges to sawmills down stream, cut and shipped overseas to Mexico, the Caribbean, and Europe.
+The deepening of the channel aligned with the expansion of the railroad connecting New Orleans to the west and Mobile to the east, transforming the region into a bustling hub of commerce.
+South Mississippi’s pristine longleaf yellow pine was transported via barges to downstream sawmills, where it was processed and shipped overseas to destinations including Mexico, the Caribbean, and Europe.

-The advent of the steamship enhanced the sawmill operators’ ability to meet a phenomenal growth in timber demand.
-At the beginning of the 20th century, Pascagoula was the second largest lumbering port on the Gulf of Mexico with historical records reflecting shipments of Mississippi timber to Panama for the building of the Panama Canal.
-At that time, the port consisted of the Pascagoula River harbor and a natural 13-mile ship channel with an 11-foot depth.
+The arrival of steamships further boosted the capacity of sawmill operators to meet the soaring demand for timber.
+By the early 20th century, Pascagoula had become the second-largest lumber port on the Gulf of Mexico.
+Historical records highlight shipments of Mississippi timber to Panama, where it played a vital role in constructing the Panama Canal.
+At that time, the port featured the Pascagoula River harbor and a natural 13-mile ship channel with an 11-foot depth.

 Partnerships Key To Success